 43. Member States and partners developing, executing, and assessing community engagement in PHC, health promotion and disease prevention require more regular, systematic, and predictable financial and human resources.
 It is expected that the institutionalization of community engagement as integral to the health system will in the long term ensure predictable funding and capacity investment.
-To avoid fragmentation and underfunding, Member States should map and better leverage existing sources of community engagement funding and mobilize domestic and external resources.
+To avoid fragmentation and underfunding, Member States should map and better leverage existing sources of community engagement funding including domestic, external, private and public resources.